-Ross Brady begins his first season as a volunteer assistant with the Northern Illinois men's soccer program following two seasons as an assistant coach at Hastings College in Hastings, Neb.
-Brady will also take over as the Director of Coaching for the Northern Illinois FC.
+Ross Brady begins his second season as a volunteer assistant with the Northern Illinois men's soccer program following two seasons as an assistant coach at Hastings College in Hastings, Neb.
+Brady also serves as the Director of Coaching for the Northern Illinois FC.

 Brady began his collegiate coaching career in 2011 with the Hastings women's program, helping the Broncos to an 18-3-1 record, both the Great Plains Athletic Conference regular season and tournament championships while advancing to the Round of 16 in the NAIA Tournament.
 Brady moved over to the Hastings men's program in 2012 and helped guide the Bronco men to a 16-7 record, GPAC regular season and tournament crowns and the Round of 16 in the NAIA Tournament.